Rushadilly/Revival/posts/Revival #3.md

 > “But, you saved me.
 So you can't be that bad.”

 That made her flinch.

 She expected the words to strike like blows, to carry the same disgust she’d always known.
+<br>But they didn’t.
-But they didn’t.
-They just sat there, plain and unguarded, leaving her with nothing to strike back against.
+<br>They just sat there, plain and unguarded, leaving her with nothing to strike back against.

 She wanted to scoff, to call him a fool, to push him away before he realized what she was—but instead, the fight drained out of her in a shaky breath.

-## 🌘 Breach
+### 🌘 Breach

 > “No one says that,” she muttered, voice low, almost drowned out by the hum of the tavern beyond the alley.
-> “Not ever.
+> <br>“Not ever.
 Not even Stri-”

 She cut herself off.
-Her tail curled tight around her paws, and her gaze turned distant.
+<br>Her tail curled tight around her paws, and her gaze turned distant.

 Joseph swallowed, ears sinking back.
-He had no idea what to say.
-He wanted to ask why—why she was hated, why she thought so little of herself—but the words caught in his throat.
+<br>He had no idea what to say.
+<br>He wanted to ask why—why she was hated, why she thought so little of herself—but the words caught in his throat.

 He didn’t want to risk breaking whatever fragile moment this was.